 ”The response from the Norwegian industry has been entirely positive and several producers have already used the handbook as a basis for implementing operational welfare assessments in different production stages and routines”, says Sven Martin Jørgensen, R&D Director, Fish health at the Norwegian Seafood Research Fund (FHF).
 FHF has funded the project, with approximately 7 million Norwegian kroner.

-“The handbook has generated a lot of interest, and we have had about 750 orders so far for the hardcopy of the Norwegian version.
+“The handbook has generated a lot of interest.
 We have also had lots of requests for an English version, hence its release as a PDF” says Chris Noble.

 The FISHWELL project itself will finish in 2019 with the release of a sister handbook on welfare indicators for rainbow trout, but the project group are keen to keep the momentum going and keep working together.
 “Although it has been a lot of work, we feel it has been worth it, we have enjoyed the discussions, and we want to build on this work in the near future” adds Lars H. Stien a scientist at the Institute of Marine Research, and editor and lead author on Parts A and B.